yaxarat/SES-Android-Workshop/instructions/step-by-step/3 - Login Code/README.md

 Here is the explanation for each state values and what we use them for:
 * `username` the currently entered username
 * `password` the currently entered password
-* `rememberMe` if the username should be remembered for next time
 * `enableSignIn` if the sign in button should be enabled
 * `handlingSignIn` if the login api being actively called/listened for (used for loading indicator)
 * `accountInfo` the result we get back form login api.
 We pass this to the details screen.